 - They don’t trigger allergies.

 - They may be vulnerable to fires caused by candles and electrical malfunctions.

-- Most are made of PVC and chemicals that can be harmful to people and the environment.
+- PVC and chemicals are the primary materials that make up these trees.
+These materials can be harmful to people and the environment.

 - They are not recyclable or biodegradable, and their production adds to the carbon footprint.

 Pros of Real Christmas Trees

 - They release the natural aroma of fresh pine that evokes memories of Christmas past.